 We can't imagine swimming in a sea of plastic.
 Or serving it for dinner.
 But the pervasive amount of marine debris polluting San Diego's ocean leads us that direction.
 Plastic pollution and other litter in San Diego's ocean harms marine life that mistake it for food or become entangled, and it also poses a threat to human health and safety.

-That’s why San Diego Coastkeeper coordinates monthly beach cleanups, Coastal Cleanup Day, Beach Cleanup in a Box and Sponsored Cleanups.
+San Diego Coastkeeper coordinates monthly beach cleanups, including our Beach Cleanup in a Box and Sponsored Cleanups.
 We record the types and amounts of debris removed during these cleanups.
-We use these data from our beach cleanups to influence policy decisions, educate the public and local businesses about litter in San Diego and its harmful effects on the environment.
+We use these data from our beach cleanups to influence policy decisions, educate the public and local businesses about litter in San Diego and ask for policy changes to reduce its harmful effects on the environment.

 Slideshow photo credits include NOAA and Andre Lima.